alawmoradi665/drink-water-project/README.md

 It is a water drinking application where the user can select the amount of glasses they have had to meet the goal of 2 litres.

+Using HTML, CSS and vanilla JavaScript to finalize the application.

 ## Added on after the tutorial

 The functionality and initial styling was made following the tutorial and the further styling was implemented by me, using CSS.